GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     polygon contains a feature or **+z** to have the IDs added as an extra data column on output.
 Segments that fail to be inside a polygon are not written out.
 If more than one polygon contains the same segment we skip the second (and further) scenarios.
+Point clouds:
-Alternatively, just use modifier **+i** and we will determine the polygon ID for every **i**\ ndividual input point and add it as the last column.
+    Use modifier **+i** and we will determine the polygon ID for every **i**\ ndividual input point and add it as the last column.

 .. _-Q: